hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/about/how-unstoppable-wallet-works.md

-# How does the Unstoppable wallet work?
+# How CoinDex wallet works?

-Unstoppable is engineered to work outside the traditional finance layer and act as a Swiss knife to the world of cryptocurrencies and decentralized finance ecosystem.
+CoinDex engineered to work outside the traditional finance layer and acts as a Swiss knife to the world of cryptocurrencies and decentralized finance ecosystem.

 It's a direct door to the world of cryptocurrency without any gatekeepers.